thatappguy71/EvolvAssistant/replit.md

 Evolv is a comprehensive personal wellness and habit tracking application designed to help users transform their lives through intelligent habit tracking, wellness monitoring, and personalized biohacking insights.
 The application provides a holistic approach to health optimization by combining habit management, daily wellness metrics tracking, and a curated library of biohacks.

 The platform enables users to build lasting habits with streak tracking, monitor key wellness indicators (energy, focus, mood, productivity, sleep quality), and discover scientifically-backed techniques for health optimization.
-Users can track their progress through detailed analytics and charts, bookmark favorite biohacks, and access premium features for enhanced functionality.
+Users can track their progress through detailed analytics and charts, bookmark favorite biohacks from an extensive library of 16 wellness techniques, and access premium features for enhanced functionality.

 ## Recent Updates (August 2025)